De Croo Government

-The De Croo Government is the incumbent Federal Government of Belgium, led by Prime Minister Alexander De Croo since 1 October 2020.
+The De Croo Government was the Federal Government of Belgium, led by Prime Minister Alexander De Croo from 1 October 2020 to 3 February 2025.
+It functioned in a caretaker capacity from the resignation of Prime Minister Alexander De Croo on 10 June 2024 following the 2024 Belgian federal election, until the formation of the next government.

 History

 The creation of the De Croo Government occurred on 1 October 2020, 494 days after the 2019 Belgian federal election of May 2019 as the 2019–20 Belgian government formation had been again a difficult process.
 The government replaced the minority Wilmès II Government, which was a temporary government instated to handle the consequences of the coronavirus outbreak.
-The De Croo Government is a so-called Vivaldi coalition, named after composer Antonio Vivaldi due to his work The Four Seasons which corresponds to the four different political views present in this coalition: the liberals (Open Vld and MR), the socialists (Vooruit and PS), the greens (Groen and Ecolo) and the Christian democrats of CD&V.
+The De Croo Government was a so-called Vivaldi coalition, named after composer Antonio Vivaldi due to his work The Four Seasons which corresponds to the four different political views present in this coalition: the liberals (Open Vld and MR), the socialists (Vooruit and PS), the greens (Groen and Ecolo) and the Christian democrats of CD&V.

-Most notably this government doesn't have a majority in the Flemish language group, as the two largest political parties in Flanders (and simultaneously in all of Belgium) are part of the opposition: N-VA and Vlaams Belang.
-Other opposition parties are the Francophone parties Les Engagés (known as cdH until March 2022) and DéFI and the nationwide PVDA-PTB.
+Most notably this government did not have a majority in the Flemish language group, as the two largest political parties in Flanders (and simultaneously in all of Belgium) were part of the opposition: N-VA and Vlaams Belang.
+Other opposition parties are the Francophone parties Les Engagés and DéFI and the nationwide PVDA-PTB.

+Following the 2024 Belgian federal and regional elections, De Croo announced his resignation as prime minister.